statisticsnorway/react-reference-app/README.md

 `index.js`, or files that only use external libraries.
 Mainly because these types of files do not need to be testet, but also because they contribute to inaccurate coverage reporting.

-The **Dockerfile** runs `CI=true yarn coverage` which exits with code 1 if thresholds are not met (those set in `package.json`) and thus will not result in a success on that stage in the pipeline.
+`CI=true yarn coverage` exits with code 1 if thresholds are not met (those set in `package.json`) and thus will not result in a successful test run.

 Check out the tests written in this application, or in [linked-data-store-client](https://github.com/statisticsnorway/linked-data-store-client/tree/develop/src/__tests__), to get you started if you need some ideas.